Baptism at St. Mary Immaculate

 To pray in front of the Blessed Sacrament, join us in our Adoration Chapel!
 Our Adoration Chapel entrance is located on the North Wing of our building, to the left of the church entrance.

-Continuous exposition of the Most Blessed Sacrament occurs from Sunday at 7:00 pm to Friday at 9:00 pm (except on First Fridays when exposition continues overnight to Saturday at 7:00 am).
+Continuous exposition of the Most Blessed Sacrament occurs from after morning mass on Mondays (about 9:30 am) to Thursday at midnight.
 Come visit Jesus when you have a moment or sign up for an hour of Adoration!

 Interested in your child making their First Communion?
 Contact the Religious Education Office at 815.436.4501 for more information.